 Analyse the social context of counselling practice including the family, difference and diversity, culture, politics, religion and language within contemporary society.

-Discuss the application of The British Association for Counselling and Psychotherapy [BACP] Ethical Framework for the Counselling Professions to counselling practice.
+Discuss the application of The British Association for Counsellors and Psychotherapists [BACP] ethical framework to counselling practice.

 Describe how to use supervision effectively.